aminelch/go-user-generator/README.md

 A simple REST API built with Golang, Gin framework, and SQLite.
 This API generates random user data and provides a health check endpoint.

 ## Features
-- `/health`: Returns the API version.
+1. `/health`:  Returns API status information including:
+- Current version (from APP_VERSION or default)
+- Server uptime (start timestamp in ISO 8601)
+- Hostname of the server
+- Current timestamp
+- Status indicator ("ok")

-- `/generate`: Generates and returns a random user from the database.
+2. `/generate`: Generates and returns a random user from the database.
-- SQLite database with migration and pre-seeded users.
+3. SQLite database with migration and pre-seeded users.
-- Logging support for API requests and errors.
+4. Logging support for API requests and errors.

 ## Prerequisites
 - Go (>=1.18)
+- Gin (>=v1.10.0)
-- SQLite
+- SQLite (>=v1.5.7)

 ## Installation